 British citizenship ceremonies

-Our cultural diversity is one of the many great things about Southwark and the citizenship ceremonies are an opportunity for us to encourage new citizens to play an active part in the community.
+Of the 110,000 people who become British citizens each year, Southwark's registration service deals with around 3,000 of them.
+Our cultural diversity is one of the many great things about Southwark and the citizenship ceremonies are an opportunity for us to encourage new citizens to play an active part in the community

 Page last updated: 12 April 2018